pixelwaygd/rocksimulator2/README.md

+IMPORTANT: THIS VERSION OF ROCK SIMULATOR USES TURBOWARP FUNCTIONS.
+THE ORIGINAL PROJECT IS NOT THE SAME.

 This is rock simulator!
 A game I made a year ago, in 2025, and is honestly actually fun!
 Basically the whole premise is you are a rock; and you wait for things to happen.
 Every second counts as currency, and you use the currency to buy new skins.
 There are also